AI for Coaches

 February 17, 2026 · Espen · 12 min read

-OpenClaw is a free, open-source AI assistant that handles the repetitive work so coaches can focus on what matters.
+Claude Code is Anthropic's official CLI — an agentic AI assistant that runs in your terminal and handles the repetitive work so coaches can focus on what matters.
 Here's exactly how to set it up for your practice.

 Why Coaches Need AI Now